 A dream put into action by a group of parents is how the Seton story began.
 In 1994, a group of parents near Hudson, Ohio, discussed the limited options for Catholic elementary education in their community.
 Unwilling to accept that their children could not be educated in the Catholic school system due to full enrollments and long waiting lists at neighboring communities’ Catholic schools, they formed an exploratory committee to determine need and support for a new Catholic school in Hudson.

-They began by approaching their home parish, St. Mary's in Hudson.
-In June 1995, the pastor allowed this core group to poll the parishioners to determine a level of interest in developing a parish elementary school.
+They began by approaching their home parish, St. Mary Church in Hudson.
+In June 1995, the pastor allowed this core group to poll the parishioners to determine a level of interest in developing an elementary school.
 Informational meetings followed, and it was determined that there was a tremendous amount of support and enthusiasm for a school.
-However, when the proposal went to to the Parish Finance Council, they were unable to give any financial backing due to a recent completion of a new worship space and planned renovation to the parish hall.

-Not easily discouraged, this group of parents approached the Diocese of Cleveland and sought Bishop Pilla's approval to found a Catholic elementary school independent of any parish.
+The group of parents approached the Diocese of Cleveland and sought Bishop Pilla’s approval to found a regional Catholic elementary school independent of any parish.
 Bishop Pilla supported this idea, and the parents began a two-year journey of faith toward opening an independent Catholic school.